HanneWhitt/blue/README.md

 A Wear OS habit tracking application built with Jetpack Compose for Wear OS devices.

+A unique circular display shows days as sectors, and different habits as different concentric layers, enabling you to see at a glance how you are progress across all the different habits you are working to improve.

 ## Features

 - Habit tracking with visual progress indicators